-Once you arrive at Hakone-Yumoto station, you’ll need to change trains onto the Hakone Tozan Railway line, which will take you to the town of Gora and several other towns within the Hakone region.
-Transport from Hakone-Yumoto station and within the Hakone region is covered by a separate ticket.
-Pre-purchase a discounted Hakone Kamakura Pass online here (formerly called the Hakone Free Pass) before you arrive, which covers all trains, buses, boats and ropeways within the Hakone region.
+Once you arrive at Hakone-Yumoto station, you’ll need to change trains onto the Hakone Tozan Railway line, which will take you to the town of Gora and several other towns within the region.
+Transport from Hakone-Yumoto station and within the region is covered by a separate ticket.
+Pre-purchase a discounted Hakone Kamakura Pass online here (formerly called the Hakone Free Pass) before you arrive, which covers all trains, buses, boats, and ropeways within the Hakone and Kamakura regions.
 This pass also includes free or discounted entry to the many Hakone attractions for up to 3-days.

 From Tokyo Station or Shinagawa Station – If you have a Japan Rail Pass, then the most economical way of getting to Hakone is to catch the Shinkansen train (bullet train) on the Tokaido Line from Tokyo or Shinagawa stations to Odawara.
-Once in Odawara, you’ll need to change onto the Hakone-Tozan Line for the rest of the journey to Hakone-Yumoto station and onwards.
+Once in Odawara, you’ll need to change onto the Hakone Tozan Line for the rest of the journey.

-Traveller Tip: If you plan to travel around Japan by Japan Rail (and trust me this is the best way), you MUST pre-purchase your Japan Rail Pass before arriving in the country.
+Pro Tip: If you plan to travel around Japan by Japan Rail (and trust me this is the best way), you MUST pre-purchase your Japan Rail Pass before arriving in the country.
 You cannot purchase a Japan Rail Pass after you arrive.
 Click here to purchase your Japan Rail Pass online at least 2 weeks before you arrive.
 I also recommend purchasing the Hakone Kamakura Pass as this includes most transport services around Hakone.
 Click here to purchase the Hakone Kamakura Pass online in advance.
-You can also combine your trip to Hakone with a visit to Kamakura using the same pass!
+You can also visit Kamakura using the same pass!

 How to Get to Hakone by Car

-If you plan to rent a car and drive to Hakone, there are a few things to note.
+If you plan to rent a car and drive, there are a few things to note.
 In Japan, they drive on the left side.
 The quality of the roads is not great, due to the amount of seismic activity in Japan, and there are many toll roads around Tokyo.
 Familiarise yourself with the road signs, but most are written in Japanese and English.
 You can read more tips about driving in Japan here.
-Click here to book your rental vehicle from Rentalcars.com.
+For the best rates on rental vehicles, check out Rentalcars.com.

 Where to Stay in Hakone

-Hakone is a large area.
-This can make it difficult to pinpoint where to stay in Hakone.
+It can be difficult trying to choose where to stay in Hakone, as it is a large area.
 There are quite a few towns dotted around the mountain with many hotels and guesthouses to choose from.
-But if you’re looking for the best hotels in Hakone, look no further than the town of Gora.
-The majority of the region’s best ryokans and places to stay in Hakone are centred around this town, as are many of the attractions and things to do in Hakone.
+But if you’re looking to stay in one of the best hotels in Hakone, then check out the town of Gora.
+The majority of the region’s best ryokans and places to stay in Hakone are centered around this town, as are many of the attractions and things to do in Hakone.
 Most hotels in Hakone are traditional Japanese ryokan-style hotels and many feature their own private onsen.

 Staying Around Gora

-Gora Kadan – Another stunning and popular 5-star ryokan-style Hakone hotel with private onsen and traditional Japanese kaiseki meals.
+Gora Kadan – Another stunning and popular 5-star ryokan-style hotel in Hakone with private onsen and traditional Japanese kaiseki meals.
 Gora Kadan is only 5-minutes’ walk from Gora station.